chainHero/heroes-service/README.md

 cd $GOPATH/src/github.com/chainHero/heroes-service
 ```

 In the previous version of this tutorial we were starting from the SDK fixture folder.
-Due to a lot of changes in the new versions, we decided to create a simplified fixture file.
+Due to a lot of changes in the new versions, we decided to create our own.

 ```
 // link to download our fixture folder